Start9Labs/documentation/site/source/service-guides/nostr/index.rst

 Nostr
 =====

-Nostr is the simplest open protocol that is able to create a censorship-resistant global "social" network once and for all.
+Nostr is a simple, open protocol that enables global, decentralized, and censorship-resistant social media.
-It doesn't rely on any trusted central server, hence it is resilient; it is based on cryptographic keys and signatures, so it is tamperproof; it does not rely on P2P techniques, and therefore it works.

 .. note::